Nimród Antal: Directing

 titled Metallica: Through the Never (2013).

 Antal returned to Hungary to make The Whisky Bandit (2017), a biopic of infamous Hungarian bank robber Attila Ambrus.

 Antal has directed for three television series, two of which were executive produced by M. Night Shyamalan – first, as a guest director on Wayward Pines, then as a regular director for Servant.
 In 2022, he directed two episodes of Stranger Things season 4.

 Acting

-Antal has appeared in acting roles in some Hungarian films, the most known among these are András Salamons Közel a szerelemhez (1999) and Balra a nap nyugszik (2000), directed by András Fésös.
-Antal had major supporting parts in both of these films.
+Antal has appeared in acting roles in films including András Salamons Közel a szerelemhez (1999) and Balra a nap nyugszik (2000), directed by András Fésös.
 He also had a cameo in Robert Rodriguez's 2010 film Machete.